aqsarumaney/merchant-risk-intelligence/README.md

 A portfolio analytics case study built around a fictional payments company and synthetic merchant data.

-The project demonstrates an end-to-end analytics workflow — from data-quality checks and SQL analysis through Power BI reporting and a quarterly management review.
+The project demonstrates an end-to-end analytics workflow, from data-quality checks and SQL analysis through Power BI reporting and a quarterly management review.

 > **Note:** Nova Payments, the merchants, and all underlying data in this project are fictional and synthetic.
-This project does not represent Envisso's actual clients, data, risk methodology, or internal processes.
+This project does not represent Any actual clients, data, risk methodology, or internal processes.

 ---